ascyazilim/nearby-places-task/README.md

 ## Contributing

 We welcome contributions to this project!
-Please refer to the `CONTRIBUTING.md` file for more details on how to contribute, including coding standards and pull request guidelines.

-## Versioning

-We use [SemVer](http://semver.org/) for versioning.
-For the available versions, see the [tags on this repository](https://github.com/ascyazilim/nearby-places-task/tags).